Jump to Past Projects

 CICADA is designed to learn effective new Red Force brigade behaviors, expressed as novel tactics, techniques and procedures (TTPs), for force-on-force wargames at the strategic, operational, and tactical levels.

-This project is in collaboration with Perspecta Labs sponsored by The Defense Advanced Research Projects Agency (DARPA)
+This project is in collaboration with sponsored by

 With the recent advent of systematic collections of knowledge about cyber attacks and cybersecurity, the use of structured attack information for AI planning in the cybersecurity space has become a possibility.
 This project is applying AI planning techniques to develop an attack planner that executes actual cyber attacks on an emulated range.